A Guide to Drug & Alcohol Rehab: Montgomery, AL

 The capital city of Alabama and the second largest city in the state, Montgomery is a bustling southern urban mecca.
-The Jackson Hospital Community Health Needs Assessment (CHNA): Fiscal Year 2016 reports that the poverty level in Montgomery County of 22 percent is higher than the state average of 18.9 percent, and the high school graduation rate of 79 percent is lower than the state rate of 89 percent.
-These social indicators can often influence mental health status and rates of drug and alcohol abuse.
-For example, the CHNA indicates that the binge drinking rate for Montgomery MMSA of 14 percent was higher than the state rate of 12.3 percent.
+The Jackson Hospital Community Health Needs Assessment (CHNA): Fiscal Year 2022 reports that the poverty level in Montgomery County of 19.4 percent is lower than the state average of 23.9 percent, but the 25 percent of residents with a high school diploma in Montgomery County is lower than that of the entire state, which is 30.8%.
+These plus other social indicators can often influence mental health status and rates of drug and alcohol misuse.

-The Alabama Epidemiological Profile: Alcohol, Tobacco, Other Drugs Usage and Abuse 2016 places Montgomery County within Region 3, with 19 other Alabama counties, in the state for classification purposes.
-Residents in Region 3 reportedly had some of the lowest rates of alcohol abuse and dependency in the state while, combined with Region 2, adult residents had the highest percentage of abuse and dependency of illicit drugs in the past year.
+The Alabama Epidemiological Profile: Alcohol, Tobacco, Other Drugs Usage and Abuse 2020 places Montgomery County within Region 3 in the state for classification purposes.
+Residents in Region 3 reportedly had some of the lowest rates of alcohol misuse and dependency in the state while, combined with Region 2, adult residents had the highest percentage of misuse and dependency of illicit drugs in the past year.
 Residents in Region 3 reported the highest rates of needing but not receiving treatment for their past-year illicit drug use as well at 2.4 percent.
-Tying with Regions 2 and 4, youth between the ages of 12 and 12 in Region 3 had some of the highest rates in the state for nonmedical use of pain relievers.

 Marijuana is a common drug of abuse in Alabama as well.
 The Alabama Drug Control Update lists marijuana as one of the top drugs cited as the primary drug of abuse at the time of admission into a substance abuse treatment program.

 In Alabama, mental health and drug and alcohol abuse and addiction treatment services are managed and overseen by the Single State Authority, the Alabama Department of Mental Health.
-Public treatment services are provided in state-run facilities and contracted out to local community-based providers.
+Public treatment services (including Montgomery County drug addiction services) are provided in state-run facilities and contracted out to local community-based providers.
 ADMH distributes federal funding provided by the Substance Abuse Block Grant (SABG) for prevention, treatment, and substance abuse recovery support services in Alabama.
 The Division of Mental Health & Substance Abuse Services within the ADMH ensures comprehensive and integrated treatment for mental illness, substance abuse, and co-occurring substance misuse and mental health disorders.

 Public treatment services in Alabama are provided on an as-needed basis, and residents may qualify for reduced, low-cost, or free services depending on financial status and family size.
 In Montgomery, Alabama, the Montgomery Area Mental Health Authority(MAMHA) is the public, nonprofit organization that serves as the Community Mental Health Center for Montgomery, Elmore, Lowndes, and Autauga counties.